 The line of causality can affect the estimate of the PRC as well.
 If the neuron is close to the line of causality, it effectively truncates the noise around the PRC.
-PRC's measured using excitatory synaptic inputs are affected more by the line of causality than those measured with inhibitory synaptic inputs, where the effect is to generally delay the next spike.
-In another chapter in this book, it will be addressed how the truncation of the noise can affect the estimation of the PRC and how to correct for it.
+PRCs measured using excitatory synaptic inputs are affected more by the line of causality than those measured with inhibitory synaptic inputs, where the effect is to generally delay the next spike.
+In Chap.
+7 of this book, it will be addressed how the truncation of the noise can affect the estimation of the PRC and how to correct for it.